 Food Science and Technology is a multi-disciplinary field that applies fundamental scientific principles to the research, development, manufacture, packaging, storage, and marketing of food products.
-It is a discipline in which biology, chemistry, engineering, microbiology, biochemistry, toxicology, management, and other basic and applied sciences are used to study the nature of foods, the causes of their deterioration, and the principles underlying food processing.
-Students in our majors are qualified for positions that range from Quality Assurance Manager or Product Developer to Flavor Chemist or FDA Inspector.
-In a world of ever increasing population, food science professionals are in high demand to help provide healthy and safe food to a hungry planet.
-People will always have to eat!
+In this discipline biology, chemistry, engineering, microbiology, biochemistry, toxicology, management, and other basic and applied sciences are used to study the nature of foods, the causes of their deterioration, and the principles underlying food processing.
+After graduation, students in our majors are qualified for positions that range from Quality Assurance Manager or Product Developer to Flavor Chemist or FDA Inspector.
+In a world of ever-increasing population, food science professionals are in high demand to help provide healthy and safe food to a hungry planet.
+Our graduates help to feed the world!